ctrlaltninja/rapid_sublime/README.md

 Rapid
 =====

-Collection of scripts for Sublime Text 3 to be used in [Almost Human Ltd.](http://www.grimrock.net) rapid development environment.
+Collection of scripts for Sublime Text 3 to be used in [Ctrl Alt Ninja Ltd.](http://druidstone-game.com) rapid development environment.

+Originally by Almost Human Ltd. This fork adds some very specific customizations.

 Installation
 ------------